Management Response

 Responsible Deadline Status Comments

-2. UN Women will identify entry points for engagement on SRMNCAH within existing joint programmes (e.g. under UBRAF, Gender for Development and A2J, and joint programming under the H6 partnership etc.) and discuss opportunities with the Humanitarian units in Regional, country and HQ HQ, RO and COs 2023/12 Overdue-Not Initiated CO offices in the Horn of Africa have existing and pipeline joint projects that can be leveraged to expand the learnings and models from POWER.
+UN Women will identify entry points for engagement on SRMNCAH within existing joint programmes (e.g. under UBRAF, Gender for Development and A2J, and joint programming under the H6 partnership etc.) and discuss opportunities with the Humanitarian units in Regional, country and HQ HQ, RO and COs 2023/12 Completed OCT 2024 UPDATE: HQ shared examples of innovations and results from POWER with H6 partners at global level; and Global Action Plan on Healthy Lives and Well-being Gender Working Group.
+ESARO – NA- but can be considered for future SRHR-related proposals.
+CO offices in the Horn of Africa have existing and pipeline joint projects that can be leveraged to expand the learnings and models from POWER.
+HQ shared examples of innovations and results from POWER with H6 partners at global level; and Global Action Plan on Healthy Lives and Well-being Gender Working Group

-3. UN Women shall also build on the documentation of the transformative models evolving from the POWER project for possible replication and use by other pillars of the Strategic Plan.
-RO and COs 2023/12 Overdue-Not Initiated CO have several lessons drawn from POWER implementation that can be referenced as implementation science; and can be shared widely internally as well as externally with key partners working on SRMNCAH, including in humanitarian contexts and for the UN Women Humanitarian Strategy.
+UN Women shall also build on the documentation of the transformative models evolving from the POWER project for possible replication and use by other pillars of the Strategic Plan.
+RO and COs 2025/01 Completed OCT 2024 UPDATE: ESARO – lessons from POWER previously shared with EVAW COP and will be re-shared in any concepts covering elements of SRMNCAH CO have several lessons drawn from POWER implementation that can be referenced as implementation science; and can be shared widely internally as well as externally with key partners working on SRMNCAH, including in humanitarian contexts and for the UN Women Humanitarian Strategy.

-4. UN Women shall share the evaluation outcomes with the donor at regional, country and HQ as possible to highlight the strategic nature of their support and request for extended investments in a second phase of POWER (POWER 2.0) aligned with the country Strategic Notes and regional workplans.
-HQ, RO and COs 2023/12 Overdue-Not Initiated This will be done in close consultation with COs and the regional office as well as including voices from beneficiary communities
+UN Women shall share the evaluation outcomes with the donor at regional, country and HQ as possible to highlight the strategic nature of their support and request for extended investments in a second phase of POWER (POWER 2.0) aligned with the country Strategic Notes and regional workplans.
+HQ, RO and COs 2025/01 Completed OCT 2024 UPDATE: HQ team shared the evaluation with donor at HQ level; no response received to-date.
+Included PPT of results and findings from POWER programme during Austria Donor Recognition Days at UNW HQ through Strategic Partnerships Team.
+This will be done in close consultation with COs and the regional office as well as including voices from beneficiary communities.
+HQ shared the evaluation with donor at HQ level; no response received to-date.
+Included PPT of results and findings from POWER programme during Austria Donor Recognition Days at UNW HQ through Strategic Partnerships Team

 Recommendation: To support interventions to transform unequal gender norms, UN Women needs a focused investment on design, monitoring and evaluating this work.
 The agency should seek to create a more common understanding of the conceptual work required to develop pathways of change and to support its success in results reporting with the commensurate level of monitoring and evaluation methods and instruments.
 Knowledge sharing with UN sister agencies that are grappling with similar issues and are still in an inchoate stage of developing the guidance would accelerate this work and position UN Women in its coordination role to consolidate the gains and evolve collectively in designing robust interventions in transforming social norms.